ashiven/enowars7-service-CVExchange/README.md

 "So what is actually going wrong this time around?" you may ask.
 The problem here is that we use a faulty conditional statement with our view engine to decide whether to render a users personal profile information or to just display their public information.

-The first part of that statement is just fine because `req.userId` is a parameter that is set by our authentication middleware and gets derived from decoding the session cookie a user has received after logging in.
+The first part of that statement is just fine because `req.userId` is a parameter that is set by our authentication middleware and is derived from decoding the session cookie a user has received after logging in.

 The problem clearly lies in the second part of the statement which checks whether the user has supplied a query paramater with the name **userId**, which anyone can supply quite easily.
 Therefore we are able to access a users private profile information like so: **/user/profile/{whateverTheirIdIs}?userId={whateverTheirIdIs}** .